archfirst/mobile-grid-evaluation/README.md

 be implemented for each grid under evaluation.

-The folder structure for this project consits of several sub-folders, each focused on a particular approach or grid to implement the requirements.
+The folder structure for this project consits of several sub-folders, each focused on a particular approach and/or grid implementation.
+Please see the [wiki](https://github.com/archfirst/mobile-grid-evaluation/wiki) for further details.